Alishan-1/open-source-pos/README.md

 ```

 Project should open in the browser automatically.
 Register a new user and login with it to explore the application.

+Give me a star on Git Hub if you like the project and submit issues for further development.